AndreaLandriscina/Hardcoded-Password-Totolink-X5000R/README.md

 dnsmasq:x:0:0:99999:7:::
 ```

-By using John The Ripper with the "rockyou" wordlist, it is possibile to crack the password and obtain "cs2012".
+By using John The Ripper with the "rockyou" wordlist, it is possible to crack the password and obtain "cs2012".
 ```
 john hash.txt --wordlist rockyou.txt
 $1$ArDex.Yh$J4iv2K7mBpSnHewlCdkdp.:cs2012